yash-tatvic/amplitude-dev-center/docs/data/destinations/inmobi-cohort.md

 1. In Amplitude, open the cohort you want to sync, then click **Sync**.
 2. Select **Amazon S3**, then click **Next**.
 3. Select the S3 location.
 This is what you named the bucket when setting up the integration.
-4.(Optional).
+4. (Optional).
 Set the following two optional parameters:
    - **Routing Key:** Enter a string to be appended to the end of the cohort file name in S3.
 We recommend using your advertiser_id.
    - **User Property**: Here, you can append a user property to each user exported in this cohort.
 The user property appears as a column in the exported CSV file.
 5. Choose a sync cadence.